 First, make sure you register the address to your site.
 For personal sites, “yourname.com” is preferred, but don’t fret if it’s taken.
 Recently “.me” has come into fashion for personal sites as well, but feel free to experiment with a number of different names.
 Just be sure to keep your readers in mind (friends? employers? fans?) and make it easy for them to find you.

-Many web hosting providers also make site builders available to their customers.
+Many of the best web hosting providers mentioned in the most detailed hosting reviews also make site builders available to their customers.
 When you buy the server hosting and register your domain, you can use provided site builder software to quickly build a website.

 Personal branding expert and blogger Dan Schwabel emphasizes the importance of owning your name and blogging.
 “Those who blog will have a stronger asset than those who don’t because blogs rank higher in search engines and lend more to your expertise and interest areas over time.”

 1&1 and Godaddy are two hosts that provide these options, and there are plenty of other hosts as well.
 Shop around for the best deal for you.
 Most of these services cost money, and they don’t always offer a whole lot of control over the site.